ethereum-optimism/design-docs/security/custom-gas-token.md

 - [ ]  Figure out existing chain monitoring solutions and if rollup as a service providers operate them
     - [ ]  If yes, then design the necessary changes to the monitoring service so that they can eventually be implemented
-- [ ]  *Action item 3 (Assignee: tag assignee)*
+- [ ] Make sure that the docs reflect the standardness properties of the ERC20 token being used, these are defined in the specs

 ## Appendix

 ### Appendix A: Relation to Existing Chains

 The custom gas token feature can be enabled or disabled.
 When it is disabled, it is assumed that ether is used as the L2 native asset.
 This feature will eventually be rolled out to OP Mainnet with the custom gas token feature disabled.
 This will warrant a future failure mode analysis.